Bad credit could be hazardous for your health

 As the study’s authors write in their conclusion, “financial policies are health policies,” and “policies aimed at improving individual financial solvency may have the additional benefit of promoting health.”

-And it does appear that the financial relief package passed during the first wave of the pandemic has had a positive impact on credit scores — in July, the average FICO score in the U.S. hit a record high of 711.
+And it does appear that the financial relief during the pandemic may have had a positive impact on credit scores — in 2021, the average FICO score in the U.S. hit a record high of 716.

 However, not everyone’s credit score has gone up during lockdown.
 If you’re still struggling with bad credit, here’s some advice on how to turn your score around.